viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 {{% tablestep %}}
 **2. Upload a training script**

-To upload a custom training script to the registry, use the `viam training-script upload` command.
+To upload your custom training script to the registry, use the `viam training-script upload` command.

 {{< tabs >}}
 {{% tab name="Usage" %}}